 Tuesday, January 17, 2017

-Former Governor William F. Winter, Frank X. Walker, and Dr. Stephanie Rolph
+Dr. William Martin Wiseman, Frank X. Walker, and Dr. Stephanie Rolph

 The year 2017 marks the bicentennial of Mississippi as a state.
-Former Governor William F. Winter, writer and poet Frank X. Walker, and Mississippi historian and Millsaps professor Stephanie Rolph will reflect on 200 years of politics, education, culture and history in Mississippi.
+Former professor of political science and former director of the John C. Stennis Institute of Government William Martin Wiseman, writer and poet Frank X. Walker, and Mississippi historian and Millsaps professor Stephanie Rolph will reflect on 200 years of politics, education, culture and history in Mississippi.
 The panel will examine the connections that we can find in the past as we try to understand our present challenges and work toward more progress in the century to come.

 Tuesday, February 21, 2017